-Two doses of MCV4 are recommended for adolescents 11 through 18 years of age: the first dose at 11 or 12 years of age, with a booster dose at age 16.
+Two doses of MenACWY are routinely recommended for adolescents 11 through 18 years of age: the first dose at 11 or 12 years of age, with a booster dose at age 16.

-Children between 9 and 23 months of age, and anyone else with certain medical conditions need 2 doses for adequate protection.
-Ask your doctor about the number and timing of doses, and the need for booster doses.
+Children between 2 and 23 months of age, and people with certain medical conditions need multiple doses for adequate protection.
+Ask your health care provider about the number and timing of doses, and the need for booster doses.